Azure/Azure-Sentinel/Solutions/README.md

 * Customers can easily deploy and optionally enable content to get started immediately.
 * Providers or partners can deliver combined product or domain or vertical value via Solutions in Azure Sentinel and be able to productize investments too.

-# Solution Package
+# Creating Solution Package
+**Note: Packaging tool is currently not available. it will be available in the near future.**

-Clone the repository [Sentinel-AzMP-Solutions](https://msazure.visualstudio.com/One/_git/Sentinel-AzMP-Solutions) to C:\One.
+Clone the repository [Azure-Sentinel](https://github.com/Azure/Azure-Sentinel) to C:\One.
 ## Create Input File
-Create an input file and place it in the path C:\One\Sentinel-AzMP-Solutions\solutions\automation\input.
+Create an input file and place it in the path C:\One\Azure-Sentinel\Tools\PowerShell\Create-Sentinel-Solution\input.

 **Input File Format:**
 ```
 /**
- * Solution Automation Input File Interface
+ * Solution Automation Input File Json
  * -----------------------------------------------------
- * The purpose of this interface is to provide detail on
+ * The purpose of this json is to provide detail on
  *  the various fields the input file can have.
  */
-interface SolutionAutomationInput {
+{
-  Name: string;                //Solution Name      - Ex.
-"Symantec Endpoint Protection"
+  "Name": "{SolutionName}",                   //Solution Name      - Ex.
+"Symantec Endpoint Protection
-  Author: string;              //Author of Solution - Ex.
-"Eli Forbes - v-eliforbes@microsoft.com"
+  "Author": "{AuthorName - id}",              //Author of Solution - Ex.
+"Amarnath Pamidi - v-ampami@microsoft.com"
-  Logo: string;                //Link to the Logo used in the CreateUiDefinition.json
+  "Logo": "{logolink}",                       //Link to the Logo used in the CreateUiDefinition.json
-  Description: string;         //Solution Description used in the CreateUiDefinition.json
+  "Description": "{ Solution Description}",   //Solution Description used in the CreateUiDefinition.json
-  WorkbookDescription: string; //Workbook description from ASI-Portal Workbooks Metadata
+  "WorkbookDescription": "{Description of workbook}", //Workbook description from ASI-Portal Workbooks Metadata
   //The following fields take arrays of paths relative to the solutions folder.
   //Ex.
 Workbooks: ["Workbooks/SymantecEndpointProtection.json"]
-  Workbooks?: string[];
+  "Workbooks": [],
-  "Analytic Rules"?: string[];
+  "Analytic Rules": [],
-  Playbooks?: string[];
-  Parsers?: string[];
+  "Playbooks": [],
+  "Parsers": [],
-  "Hunting Queries"?: string[];
+  "Hunting Queries": [],
-  "Data Connectors"?: string[];
+  "Data Connectors": [],
-  BasePath?: string; //Optional base path to use.
+  "BasePath": "{Path to solution}" //Optional base path to use.
 Either Internet URL or File Path.
 Default = "https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/""
 }

 ```

 **Example of Input File: Solution_McAfeePO.json**